Jo Bonfrère

-Johannes-Franciscus Bonfrère (born 15 June 1946) is a Dutch football coach and former midfielder who spent his playing career with MVV Maastricht.
-In a long coaching career Bonfrère managed several teams in Africa and Asia.
-He guided Nigeria to their victory in the 1996 Olympic Games.
+Johannes-Franciscus Bonfrère (born 15 June 1946) is a Dutch football coach and former player who spent his entire playing career with MVV.
+In a extensive coaching career, Bonfrère managed several teams in Africa and Asia.
+He guided Nigeria to victory in the 1996 Olympic Games.

 Playing career

-Between 1963 and 1985 Bonfrère scored 50 goals in 335 league appearances for MVV Maastricht, his only club.
+A midfielder, between 1963 and 1985 Bonfrère scored 50 goals in 335 league appearances for MVV, his only club.

 Coaching career

 Nigeria

-Bonfrère led Nigeria national football team to the 1996 Summer Olympics gold medal in Atlanta, Georgia.
-He was the coach of Al Ahly in Egypt in 2002/03 where he lost the league at the final match with a difference of two points.
-His contract was terminated after that.
+Bonfrère led the Nigeria national under-23 team to a gold medal at the 1996 Olympic Games in Atlanta.
 He also led Nigeria to the 2000 African Cup of Nations co-hosted by Nigeria and Ghana.
-Bonfrère led the Nigerian team to the finals, where they lost to Cameroon by penalties.
+Bonfrère led the Super Eagles to the final, where they lost to Cameroon on penalties.

-On 7 June 2018, Jo was offered a 3 bedroom apartment by the Nigerian government as part of the promise made by late General Sanni Abacha after winning the gold medal at the Atlanta Olympics for Nigeria.
+On 7 June 2018, Bonfrère was offered a three bedroom apartment by the Nigerian government, as part of a promise made by General Sani Abacha after winning the gold medal at the Atlanta Olympics.

-Asia and South Korea
+South Korea

-He was hired to coach the South Korea national football team in June 2004 to replace Humberto Coelho, who was forced to quit after a draw with the Maldives national football team in a FIFA World Cup qualification.
+Bonfrère was hired to coach the South Korea national team in June 2004 to replace Humberto Coelho, who was forced to quit after a draw with the Maldives in a FIFA World Cup qualifier.

 The Dutch coach got off to a promising start by crushing a highly rated German squad of World Cup stars such as Michael Ballack and Oliver Kahn, 3–1, with a young Korean team in a friendly match in December 2004.
 In 2005, South Korea qualified for the 2006 FIFA World Cup under him, but a string of disappointing losses thereafter fueled fan and media ire against Bonfrère.

-He resigned on 23 August that year after poor results in the East Asian Football Championship and a World Cup qualifier loss against Saudi Arabia.
-Korea Football Association then hired Dick Advocaat as its third Dutch coach, and Advocaat angered his predecessor by saying he will be another Guus Hiddink, not Bonfrère.
+Bonfrère resigned on 23 August 2005 after poor results in the East Asian Football Championship and a World Cup qualifier loss against Saudi Arabia.
+The Korea Football Association then hired Dick Advocaat as its third Dutch head coach, with Advocaat angered his predecessor by saying he will be another Guus Hiddink, not a Bonfrère.

+China

-Bonfrère joined former Chinese Super League champions Dalian Shide on a one-year contract in the 2007 league season.
-Despite the team finishing fifth in the league, they were never in contention to win the title and opted not to extend his contract.
-On 29 June 2011, another Chinese Super League club Henan Construction announced that Bonfrère would lead the team on a 1+1 contract and fight for staying in the Super League.
+Bonfrère joined former Chinese Super League champions Dalian Shide on a one-year contract for the 2007 league season.
+Despite the team finishing fifth in the league, they were never in contention to win the title, and the club opted not to extend his contract.

-In February 2015, Bonfrère was added to the MVV youth team staff.
+On 29 June 2011, another Chinese Super League club Henan Construction announced that Bonfrère would lead the team on a 1+1 contract.

-On 25 May 2017, China League One club Baoding Yingli ETS signed a one-year contract with Bonfrère.
+On 25 May 2017, Bonfrère signed a one-year contract with China League One club Baoding Yingli ETS.

+Return to MVV

+In February 2015, Bonfrère returned to MVV, being added to the youth team staff.